moosetechnology/moosetechnology.github.io/moose-wiki/Users/typicalQueries.md

 ### Class hierarchy

-The class hierarchy present the classes of a model with their hierarchy links (*e.g.* superclass, subclasses, ...).
+The class hierarchy presents the classes of a model with their hierarchy links (*e.g.* superclass, subclasses, ...).
 It also includes the methods and attributes of each class.

 ![Moose 9 version](https://img.shields.io/badge/Moose-9-%23aac9ff.svg){: .no-lightense }